yuanfeibi/wstun/readme.md

 var wts = require("node-reverse-wstunnel");

 reverse_client = new wts.client_reverse();
-//portTunnel is the opened por on the websocket server
+//portTunnel is the port that will be opened on the websocket server
-//remotehost:port is the service to revese tunneled client.start(portTunnel, 'ws://websocketserverhost:port', remotehost:port);
+//remotehost:port is the service that will be reverse tunneled client.start(portTunnel, 'ws://websocketserverhost:port', remotehost:port);
 ```